turingschool/backend-curriculum-site/module2/weekly_outlines/week_1.md

 - [How the Web Works](../lessons/how_the_web_works)

 * **HOMEWORK**
   - [DTR for Little Shop Redux](../../career_development_curriculum/module_one/dtr_guidelines_memo).
-One group member should send link to forked gist to an instructor.
+One group member should fork that DTR gist and send their gist link to all Mod 2 instructors.

 ### Day 3: